1. Find Inspiration

 You will be required to provide credit card details at the time of collection to provide a security deposit.
+The credit card needs to be in the main drivers name otherwise rental may be refused.
 The deposit amount will often be authorised on your credit card but not debited from your account unless additional charges are incurred.
 The deposit is intended to cover additional rental costs such as extra days, upgrades, a one-way drop-off, or if you deliver your car less than full of petrol.
 We recommend you retain all documentation for at least 3 months after your holiday in case you need to query any charges made.

 Extras like child seats will have to be paid for locally.
 Do not forget to tell us if you need a child seat as they need to be pre-booked.
 We cannot guarantee that one will be provided for late bookings.

 Parking fines or traffic fines incurred will eventually be charged to your credit card – any fines incurred will be your sole responsibility, due to the administration systems in some countries a fine for a traffic violation may come through several months later.
 The car hire company may charge an administration fee for realising details to the authorities and you may see a fee debited from your car if this is the case and you will subsequently receive a fine from the authorities which is payable separately.

 Damage to cars - In common with most car rental companies the insurance cover offered by our suppliers does not cover tyres, windows, wheels, the roof, the underside and interior of the car, towing charges and willful damage.
 You may therefore be liable for damage to these items.
 Insurance cover is not provided for contents of the car in case of theft.